• Skip to primary navigation

 • Email

-Jump to Recipe
+Jump to Recipe Jump to Video

-Black plate with a stack of coconut malai ladoo
+Black plate with a stack of coconut malai ladoo.

-Malai ladoo are a popular dessert during festival season especially during Diwali.
+Malai ladoo is a popular dessert during festival season especially during Diwali.
 This coconut malai laddu is my twist on this classic recipe.
 This is an easy dessert to make and uses just a few ingredients.

 So, I use ricotta cheese instead and it works beautifully.
 Ricotta has a creamy texture almost similar to mawa but it is not as dry.
 Cooking it in a dry pan for a few minutes, gives it the perfect texture akin to malai.